Large tortoiseshell: Distribution and habitat

 The species is found in North Africa, southern and central Europe, Turkey, southern Russia, the central and southern Urals, Kazakhstan and the Himalayas.
 In Central Europe they occur in the warmer regions, but have become generally rare.
-By contrast, they are still common in the Mediterranean and Southern Alps.
+By contrast, they are still common in the Mediterranean and southern Alps.
 They live in sparse forests and their edges, on dry shrubbery and in orchards.
 It is an extreme rarity in Britain, although it used to be widespread throughout England and Wales.
-Most of the specimens seen in Britain are thought to be captive-bred releases.
+Until recently, most specimens seen in Britain were thought to be captive-bred releases, but their recent resurgence indicates a possible natural origin for at least a proportion of these sightings.

 These butterflies mainly inhabit woodland, especially with sallows (willows).
-However, there are indications that the large tortoiseshell is recolonising southern England.
+There are continued indications that the large tortoiseshell is recolonising southern England, with multiple instances of breeding being recorded from various southern counties, particularly concentrated in Kent and Sussex.

 Description

 Nymphalis polychloros has a wingspan of 68–72 mm in males, of 72–75 mm in females.
 These medium to large butterflies have orange to red wings with black and yellow patches.
 Both wings with yellowish submarginal lunules, upon which follows a black band which is likewise composed of lunules and bears on the hindwing small blue spots.
 The underside of the wings is smoky brown with darker shades and black transverse pencilling.
 There is no sexual dimorphism.